 In other words, if you don’t convert your artwork from RGB to CMYK on Illustrator, you won’t receive the same printing quality that you would expect from your design when it’s printed.

-Converting your artwork’s color mode, however, isn’t the end of the story.
-It is one thing to follow the required artwork guidelines, but it is another to miss the nitty-gritty details of the artwork design
+Converting your artwork’s color mode, however, isn’t the last step.
+It is one thing to follow the required artwork guidelines, but it is another to miss the nitty-gritty details of the artwork design.

 This is why many opt for either a custom digital sample or a production-grade sample to identify flaws that may not be visible on the screen.

-Another advantage of taking a packaging sample is that you get to analyze the physical sample and are able to identify flaws that were not visible in the online proofs.
+As previously touched on; another advantage of taking a packaging sample is that you get to analyze the physical packaging and are able to identify flaws that were not visible in the online proofs.

-There are a variety of options for you to request a packaging sample from your supplier.
+There are a variety of sample options you can request from your supplier.

 One of the common ways you can get a packaging sample is by requesting an existing sample from your manufacturer.

 Existing samples are a lot more cost-effective than custom samples, yet still give you a very good sense of how your final packaging will perform.

-The custom sample gives the exact idea of what the product will look like at full production and these samples are a great way to analyze the production quality and help you decide whether you want to go ahead with the consignment or not.
+The custom sample gives you an exact idea of what the product will look like at full production, and is a great way to analyze the production quality to help you decide whether you want to go ahead with the consignment or not.

-You can request two types of custom sample:
+You can request two types of custom samples: